fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

    Leaves only areas in the intersection of contours in all selected glyphs.
    See also :meth:`font.removeOverlap()`.

+.. method:: font.isWorthOutputting()

+   Returns whether the current selection is worth outputting into a font file.
+   Basically a glyph is worth outputting if it contains any contours, or references or has had its width set.
+   See also :meth:`glyph.isWorthOutputting()`.

 .. method:: font.pasteInto()

    Pastes the contents of (FontForge's internal) clipboard into the selected